Jayasri44/Terraform/README.md

 Go to your terminal and paste the command below to get the password to unlock Jenkins cat /var/lib/jenkins/secrets/iniƟalAdminPassword Select install suggested plugins
+Create an admin user by filling in the required informaƟon